paulipa/sico-wiki/services/guides/dealing-with-triglavian-invasion-systems.md

 A work-around for folks that want/need to move through Trig/EDENCOM Minor Victory systems, but aren’t participating in the invasion.
 1. Use an empty clone.
 If you die the NPCs will destroy your pod.
 2. Buy a SoE fit destroyer that matches the region you are in.
 This matters since the Edencom NPC you shoot always spawn according to the empire region you are in and when you pick the right ship you can kill the frigate in a destroyer.
 Open your fitting window and select community fittings to find the fittings
-3. Locate a system that has a Triglavian minor victory status.
+3. Locate a system that has an EDENCOM Minor Victory status.
 A good site to see these is here - https://kybernaut.space
 4. Open your probe scanner window and look for a EDENCOM Forward Post.
 These are the easiest sites that spawn in the system.

 5. Warp to the site and approach the frigate class ship.
 They will not shoot at you as you should be neutral to them currently